vascohq/jobs/backend/README.md

 # ♟️ Vasco Backend Challenge

 Welcome to Vasco's backend challenge.
-You are tasks to implement a few [tRPC](https://trpc.io/) procedures around Vasco's business requirements, although simplified.
+You are tasked to implement a few [tRPC](https://trpc.io/) procedures around Vasco's business requirements, although simplified.
 The API will be consumed in a revenue forecast UI similar to a Google Sheet.

 ## Instructions